BenjaminTuckerInstitute/Liberty/2/1/liberty.md

 It is gratifying to be informed, as we have been, by many of our patrons now renewing their subscriptions that they have already come to see plainly what we are driving at and are more and more deeply interested to follow us.

-When our little sheet was first sent out to do battle for reform we naturally expected to be immediately confronted by such superficial objections as these: "You are subversive of law and order;" "your system invites complete social chaos;" "you destroy without offering anything upon which to build anew;" "you offer nothing in the place of government" "you are all sail and no compass," etc. Of course no keen student of social science could descend to such unscientific objections, but a littlereform sheet like Liberty has not chiefly to deal with trained students of sociology, but with the average citizen of a "practical" world.
+When our little sheet was first sent out to do battle for reform we naturally expected to be immediately confronted by such superficial objections as these: "You are subversive of law and order;" "your system invites complete social chaos;" "you destroy without offering anything upon which to build anew;" "you offer nothing in the place of government;" "you are all sail and no compass," *etc*.
+Of course no keen student of social science could descend to such unscientific objections, but a littlereform sheet like Liberty has not chiefly to deal with trained students of sociology, but with the average citizen of a "practical" world.

 Not a few of our readers, however, are already beginning to see that so far from being subversive of law and order are we that our mission is really to establish law and order in the place of the prevailing social chaos which goes by that name.
 There is no such frivolous catch-word in the air to-day to gull the weak and unwary as this canting whine of "law and order."
 Law! yes: but what law?
 The law of nature as developed out of a rational analysis of social forces and based upon the sovereignty of the individual, or some law manufactured for designing ends before we were born and without our consent? ls law a thing to be enacted by rogues in caucus, and executed by force upon the unwilling, or is law a principle of nature,— a thing that is, and that cannot be made.
 As brave old Lysander Spooner says, it is absurd to talk about "making" laws.
 Laws are, and the only right of a human being is to search after them and obey them for himself, leaving others to do the same, or contrarywise, at their own cost.